hmcts/opal-frontend/src/app/components/govuk/govuk-cancel-link/readme.md

 ---

-This `README.md` provides detailed information on how to install, use, and test the `govuk-cancel-link` component, based on the provided files【55†source】.
+This updated version includes a "Default" column, highlighting the default value of the `cancelLinkText` input, which is 'Cancel'.
+This allows developers to easily understand how to override the default behavior.